Top 10 Things to Consider Before Replacing MLCCs

 8. LIFE EXPECTANCY

 Capacitors play a critical role in the overall life of a design.
 When considering alternatives to MLCCs, it is important to carefully choose the right Capacitor to meet the desired life expectancy of your design.
 Often, maximum temperature derating can lead to extremely long life.
-In the case of polymer capacitors, estimated life increases by a factor of 10 for every 20°C drop in maximum temperature below the rated maximum temperature.
-For example, SP-Cap™ and POSCAP™ Capacitor options can offer endurance of 2,000h at 105°C. With maximum temperature derating life can be extended to 20,000h at 95°C and 200,000h at 85°C.
+In the case of Polymer Capacitors, estimated life increases by a factor of 10 for every 20°C drop in maximum temperature below the rated maximum temperature.
+For example, OS-CON™ and POSCAP™ Capacitor options can offer endurance of 2,000h at 105°C. With maximum temperature derating life can be extended to 20,000h at 85°C and 200,000h at 65°C.

 9. TOTAL SOLUTION COST